This should make those with a sense of humour have a good laugh!

 Osho said that he could come back.

-This was before the book had come out, I think Hugh had written an article in a magazine at this point:
+This was before the book came out, (which was written in collaboration with the US authorities and was full of disinformation),had come out, I think Hugh had written an article in a magazine at this point:

 “Somebody was asking me in a letter…because just a few days ago Shiva has written a letter: “Please forgive me.
 I have done everything wrong.
 I have said lies against you, and the burden of it all is so much it is killing me.”